Key Structuring Issues

 - Acquisition Structure – Debt & Equity

-One such Jersey debt and equity acquisition structure is comprised of:
+A typical Jersey debt and equity acquisition structure would comprise of:

 The key Jersey-connected parts of the structure include: